rhdatascience/GettingAndCleaningDataProject/CodeBook.md

 ## Part 4

 descVariableNames <- A list of the 561 feature names from the variable features.
 I am using this to give descriptive names to these variables.
-I am doing the following transformations.
-* Remove "-", "()" and duplicate "Body".
-* Replace starting 't' with Time and 'f' with Frequency.
-* Replace Mag with Magnitude, std with StandardDeviation, mean with Mean, Acc with Acceleration, Gyro with Gyroscope.
-* Replace the ending 'X', 'Y', 'Z' with 'Xaxes', 'Yaxes', 'Zaxes'

 tidyOneDataSet - A 10299 x 68 data frame.
 Same as oneDataSetExWithActivity but it has now descriptive column names from descVariableNames subsetted with the 66-length vector featInd + "Subject" and "Activity" for the first 2 columns.